Hudson's Bay Company: Additional early presence in present-day United States

 The company's stranglehold on the region was broken by the first successful large wagon train to reach Oregon in 1843, led by Marcus Whitman.
 In the years that followed, thousands of emigrants poured into the Willamette Valley of Oregon.
 In 1846, the United States acquired full authority south of the 49th parallel; the most settled areas of the Oregon Country were south of the Columbia River in what is now Oregon.
 McLoughlin, who had once turned away would-be settlers when he was company director, then welcomed them from his general store at Oregon City.
-He later became known as the "Father of Oregon."
-The company retains no presence today in the portion of the Pacific Northwest governed by the United States.
+He later became known as the "Father of Oregon".